 Choose a topic you are genuinely passionate about

-“Niching down,” as some say, or, choosing a narrower niche, may have a smaller pool of potential readers, but you might be able to gain a following quicker too.
+- Niche down.
+Narrow your focus as I explained in the section above “Is this niche too broad or too specific?”
+You may have a smaller pool of potential readers, but you might be able to gain a following quicker too.

 What kind of site do you wish you could find?